 The most popular tour.
 Starting before dawn and ending after dusk this is a big day spent hunting the bird highlights of the area.
 From Rufous-crowned Emuwrens and Dusky Grasswren in the dawn light to Bourke's Parrots at dusk, I shape the day to maximise your time with the best birds.
 I have arrangements in place to access the Alice Springs Sewage Ponds (min.1 business day notice required).
-We visit my favourites sites most of which are not in any site guidebook.
+We visit my favourites sites most of which are not in any site guidebook or website.
 In a full day in a normal season over 100 species is acheivable.
-As with all my trips, if you send me a 'target list' in advance I'll craft a special itinerary to suit when possible.
-Birding with me is a very efficient way to get the regions special species- doing it on you down can take a week or more to see what I can find you in an average day.
+As with all my trips, if you send me a 'target list' in advance I'll craft a special itinerary to optimise your time.
+Birding with me is a very efficient way to get the region’s special species- doing it on your own can take a week or more to see what I can find you in an average day!

-Targets can include Rufous-crowned Emuwren, Dusky Grasswren, Bourkes Parrot, Slatybacked Thornbill and Grey Honeyeater (seasonally dependant)
+Targets can include Rufous-crowned Emuwren, Dusky Grasswren, Bourkes Parrot, Slatybacked Thornbill, Raptors, Cinnamon Quailthrush and Banded Whiteface.

 Full day or half day options (NB restrictions on advance half day bookings apply between July and October)